 It’s not unusual for interviews to be booked out for months.
 Depending on where you live and how many enrollment centers are around, it can take some effort and patience.

-If you can’t schedule a Global Entry interview as soon as you’d like, check back on the scheduling platform a few times a day to try and squeeze into a canceled slot.
+If you can’t schedule an interview as soon as you’d like, check back on the scheduling platform a few times a day to try and squeeze into a canceled slot.
 Some travelers have reported success with simply walking in for an interview, as well.

-The interview itself was was simple: I was in and out within 10 minutes after being asked only to confirm my recent travels, some personal details and why I wanted Global Entry.
-Others might take longer, as it surely varies by agent.
+The interview itself was was simple: I was in and out within 10 minutes after being asked only to confirm my recent travels, some personal details and why I wanted to be in the program.
+Others might take longer, as it surely varies by an agent.
 However, my TSA PreCheck interview a few years back was more rigorous than the interview for Global Entry.

 After the brief interview, the officer snapped a quick photo and took my fingerprint scans.
 That was really all it entailed.
 In just a few minutes he told me I had been approved and would receive an email notification.
 Sure enough, I had an email within minutes letting me know my account status had been updated.

 Within a week or so of your successful interview, you should receive your membership card by mail.
 Follow the attached instructions to activate your card.